ikko/sym/docs/paper/A_Principled_Framework.md

      Future work will explore several promising avenues:

-        * Distributed `Symbol` Graphs: Investigate mechanisms for distributing «symbol» graphs across multiple nodes, enabling the processing of extremely large datasets that exceed single-machine memory limits.
+        * Distributed `Symbol` Graphs: Investigate mechanisms for distributing «symb» graphs across multiple nodes, enabling the processing of extremely large datasets that exceed single-machine memory limits.
 This could involve integration with distributed graph processing frameworks.
-        * Advanced Query Languages: Develop a declarative query language specifically tailored for «symbol» graphs, potentially inspired by SPARQL or Cypher, to facilitate more complex pattern matching and reasoning over symbolic relationships.
+        * Advanced Query Languages: Develop a declarative query language specifically tailored for «symb» graphs, potentially inspired by SPARQL or Cypher, to facilitate more complex pattern matching and reasoning over symbic relationships.
-        * Formal Verification Integration: Explore tighter integration with formal verification tools to enable automated validation of «symbol»-modeled processes and designs, particularly for critical systems in domains like semiconductor manufacturing.
+        * Formal Verification Integration: Explore tighter integration with formal verification tools to enable automated validation of «symb»-modeled processes and designs, particularly for critical systems in domains like semiconductor manufacturing.
-        * Persistent Storage Backends: While «symbol» is primarily an in-memory framework, developing optional persistent storage backends (e.g., to graph databases or object stores) could enhance its utility for long-term data archival and retrieval.
+        * Persistent Storage Backends: While «symb» is primarily an in-memory framework, developing optional persistent storage backends (e.g., to graph databases or object stores) could enhance its utility for long-term data archival and retrieval.
-        * Enhanced Concurrency: Further optimize «symbol»'s internal mechanisms for highly concurrent environments, potentially leveraging asynchronous programming paradigms more extensively or exploring lock-free data structures where applicable.
+        * Enhanced Concurrency: Further optimize «symb»'s internal mechanisms for highly concurrent environments, potentially leveraging asynchronous programming paradigms more extensively or exploring lock-free data structures where applicable.

      7 Conclusion

-     In  this   paper,  we  introduced  «symbol», a  novel  Python  framework for dynamic symbolic computation  and  knowledge  graph  construction.
+     In  this   paper,  we  introduced  «symb», a  novel  Python  framework for dynamic symbic computation  and  knowledge  graph  construction.
 We  elucidated its core design principles, including interning       for canonical identity, graph-centricity for intuitive relationship modeling,       and mixin-based extensibility for dynamic behavior injection.
-We demonstrated «symbol»'s practical utility through comprehensive case studies within the integrated circuit manufacturing       domain, showcasing  its application in managing the IC product lifecycle, facilitating  business   process reengineering, fostering cross-functional collaboration, and enabling strategic decision-making. «symbol» provides a flexible, efficient, and semantically rich abstraction  that empowers engineers and researchers to tackle the increasing complexity of modern data and systems.
-Its principled design and extensible architecture position it as a valuable tool for advancing the state of the art in symbolic AI and knowledge management.
+We demonstrated «symb»'s practical utility through comprehensive case studies within the integrated circuit manufacturing       domain, showcasing  its application in managing the IC product lifecycle, facilitating  business   process reengineering, fostering cross-functional collaboration, and enabling strategic decision-making. «symb» provides a flexible, efficient, and semantically rich abstraction  that empowers engineers and researchers to tackle the increasing complexity of modern data and systems.
+Its principled design and extensible architecture position it as a valuable tool for advancing the state of the art in symbic AI and knowledge management.

      References

      [1] McCarthy, J. (1960).
-Recursive functions of symbolic expressions and their computation by machine, Part I. Communications of the ACM, 3(4), 184-195.
+Recursive functions of symbic expressions and their computation by machine, Part I. Communications of the ACM, 3(4), 184-195.
      [2] Sowa, J. F. (2000).
 Knowledge Representation: Logical, Philosophical, and Computational Foundations.
 Brooks/Cole Publishing Co.